 - Support Worker Referral – if you have a social worker, counsellor, therapist or other type of support worker who

-isactively assisting or supporting you in some capacity, they can make a referral.
+isactively assisting or supporting you in some capacity, they can make a referral for you.

 - Centrelink Referral – If you are receiving a Centrelink income support payment, you can seek assistance from a Centrelink Social Worker.
-They can make a direct referral.
+They can make a referral for you.

-Referrals can only be made by telephone call!
-You cannot make a referral by sending an email or dropping into the centre in person.
+You cannot make a referral by sending an email – so please give us a call on 5482 1147, or drop into the centre.

 Your referral will be assessed and if we can help, an appointment will be made for you.
 You will be informed of your appointment details and be informed of what supportive evidence you will need to bring to the appointment with you.

 When you come to your appointment you will be required to bring supportive evidence with you.
 Supportive evidence

 Common forms of supportive evidence we will request are: